-Car accidents occur for many reasons, including distracted driving, speeding, reckless behavior, and failure to follow traffic laws.
-When another driver’s negligence causes a crash, they may be held responsible for the damages and injuries that result.
+Car accidents in Colorado Springs occur for many reasons, including distracted driving, speeding, drunk driving, reckless behavior, and failure to follow Colorado traffic laws.
+When another driver’s negligence causes a crash, Colorado’s modified comparative fault rule (C.R.S. § 13-21-111) allows injured victims to recover damages —even if they share some responsibility, as long as they are less than 50% at fault.

 To recover full compensation after a car accident, it is often necessary to prove that another driver was responsible for the crash.
 In legal terms, this means showing that the other driver acted negligently and failed to operate their vehicle safely.